 4th-8th Grade Students

 The Early Award Scholarship Program provides financial awards for in-school achievements in math, reading, and language arts; for completion of college-preparation activities; and for deposits to students’ CollegeChoice 529 Direct Savings Accounts.

 The scholarships and savings matches are deposited quarterly into each student’s Community Foundation Early Award Scholarship Fund.
 For maximum effect on the child’s identity and on their family’s expectations, achievements are recognized in the newspaper, on social media, and at school sporting events.
 Families receive a Progress Report and Scholarship Fund Statement each quarter showing the scholarships awarded to each student’s Early Award Scholarship Fund and the associated investment activity.

 Participating Wabash County students can earn up to $1,000 in scholarships through completion of the Program in grades 4-8.
-Click here Year 5 2020-2021 Scholarship Amounts to see how each scholarship is earned at each grade level.
-Now in its 5th year, the Community Foundation has opened funds for more than 1,900 Wabash County students.
-The combined assets of these funds total more than $760,000.
+Click here to see how each scholarship is earned at each grade level.
+Now in its 7th year, the Community Foundation has opened funds for more than 2,500 Wabash County students.
+The combined assets of these funds total more than $1 million.

 High School Graduates